 - The algorithms MLib uses are very high-quality – the results are more accurate than the one-pass approximations on MapReduce.

-- MLib runs fast, thanks to Spark’s iterative computation.
+- MLib runs fast, thanks to Spark’s strong>iterative computation.
 For comparison, it’s 100 times speedier than MapReduce!

 - Users are encouraged to help the project grow.
 They can suggest patches directly to Apache.